 Signing a lease naked?
 Part 3 of 3

 Have you ever heard a bad story about a commercial tenancy agreement gone wrong?
 This article aims to avoid this happening to you.

 Commercial property is an incredibly complicated industry.
 This article is last in a series of three “don’t-leave-home-without” articles.
 We’re going to write this from the perspective of a tenant – so it is feels least intimidating.

 We’re putting this into the public domain because we think it will do good.
-Our aim is to help tenants, customers of the industry, to pick better service providers.
-And we hope service providers can use this to help train less experienced professionals in their businesses.
+Our aim is to help tenants, customers of the industry, to make better lease decisions.
+And we hope CRE professionals can use this to help train less experienced professionals in their businesses.

 With reference to the subject, below is a quote by Donald Rumsfeld, the then US Secretary of State for Defence, stated at a Defence Department briefing in 2002.

 ‘There are known knowns.
 There are things we know that we know.
 There are known unknowns.
 That is to say, there are things that we now know we don’t know.
 But there are also unknown unknowns.
 There are things we do not know we don’t know.’